How to Remove Soot from Wood Surfaces

 There are typically two types of wood that professional restorers are tasked with cleaning.
-Each type of wood requires specific products and procedures when it comes to soot removal.
+Each type of wood requires specific soot removal products and procedures.

 Wood that is covered in a sealer or varnish.
 Most types of wood furniture (desks, dressers, tables, cabinets, railings, etc.) are finished wood pieces.
 Soot damage cleanup on this type of surface involves a cleaning agent that is gently worked into the grain of the wood where it suspends the soil for easy removal.